General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

 where $h^{TT}_{ij}$ denotes the transverse-traceless part of $h_{ij}$ and $h_{kk}=3h_{00}$.
 The ADM and harmonic gauge conditions are not compatible inside the regions occupied by matter.
-However, outside of matter they can co-exist.
-Indeed, it is straightforward to check out that the metric tensor \eqref{adm1}--\eqref{adm4} satisfies both the harmonic and the ADM gauge conditions in the linear approximation and assumption that $\dot{\cal M}=0$ \cite{not6}.
+However, outside of matter they can co-exist simultaneously.
+Indeed, it is straightforward to check out that the metric tensor \eqref{adm1}--\eqref{adm4} satisfies both the harmonic and the ADM gauge conditions in the linear approximation along with the assumption that $\dot{\cal M}=0$.
+This was first noticed in \cite{ksh1}.
 We call the coordinates in which the metric tensor is given by equations \eqref{adm1}--\eqref{adm4} as the ADM-harmonic coordinates.

-The experimental problem of detection of gravitational waves is reduced to the observation of motion of test particles in the field of the incident gravitational wave.
-These test particles are photons of the electromagnetic signals and observers (mirrors in ground-based gravitational-wave detectors) which receive these photons.
-Gravitational wave interacts with both photons and observers and perturbs their motion.
-These perturbations must be explicitly calculated and clearly separated to avoid possible misinterpretations of observable effects of the gravitational wave.
-It turns out that the \textit{canonical} form of the metric tensor \eqref{bm} -- \eqref{em} is extremely well-adapted for performing analytic integration of equations of light rays.
-At the same time freely-falling observers experience influence of gravitational waves emitted by the isolated astronomical system and move with respect to the \textit{canonical harmonic} coordinate system in a complicated way.
-For this reason, observable effects imposed by the gravitational waves on the light propagation get mixed up with the motion of observer in these coordinates.
+The experimental problem of detection of gravitational waves is reduced to the observation of motion of test particles in the field of the incident or incoming gravitational wave.
+These test particles are photons in the electromagnetic wave used in observations and mirrors in ground-based gravitational-wave detectors or pulsars and Earth in case of using a pulsar timing array.
+The gravitational wave affects propagation of photons and perturbs motion of the mirrors or pulsars and Earth.
+These perturbations must be explicitly calculated and clearly separated from noise to avoid possible misinterpretation of observable effects due to the gravitational wave.
+It turns out that the \textit{canonical} form of the metric tensor \eqref{bm} -- \eqref{em} is well-adapted for performing an analytic integration of equations of light rays.
+At the same time, freely-falling mirrors (or pulsars and Earth) experience influence of gravitational waves emitted by the isolated astronomical system and move with respect to the coordinate grid of the \textit{canonical harmonic} coordinates in a complicated way.
+For this reason, the perturbations produced by the gravitational waves on the light propagation get mixed up with the motion of massive test particles in these coordinates.